k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_flow.md

 In this mode, update are performed in ways of Create/Update/Delete SQL queries directly on the table

 - Small updates: - In cases where less than 1000 updates needs to be performed
-- Big updates: - In cases exceeding 100 rows, in which case bilks of 1000 rows are created in Cassandrsa
+- Big updates: - In cases exceeding 100 rows, in which case bulks of 1000 rows are created in Cassandrsa

 ### Snapshot Mode: